cwendorf/Sourcebook/Intro/worked-examples/standardized.md

 > $$ MS = \frac{SS}{(N - 1)} = \frac{7.000}{7} = 1.000 $$

-Standard Deviation (of the z Scores): Standard Deviation is a function of the Mean Squares.
+Standard Deviation (of the z Scores): Standard Deviation is a function of Mean Squares.
 It is also calculated as an unbiased estimate of the population standard deviation.

 > $$ SD = \sqrt{MS} = \sqrt{1.000} = 1.000 $$